Series 6 — Episode 27

 Directed by Robert Fuest

-In an Art Nouveau drawing room, Rupert and Henry Lasindall (Julian Glover and James Cossins) discuss the new rage of ragtime - Henry finds it vulgar and decadent.
+In an Art Nouveau drawing room, Rupert Lasindall (Julian Glover) and Henry Lasindall (James Cossins) discuss the new rage of ragtime - Henry finds it vulgar and decadent.
 Miss Faversham (Kathleen Byron) enters and breathlessly hands Rupert the paper - the Kaiser has ordered a new offensive on The Somme and Rupert is sure to be summoned to the Front.
-He turns and assures Pandora he won't miss her wedding, but Pandora is a stuffed dummy.
+He turns and assures Pandora he won’t miss her wedding, but Pandora is a stuffed dummy!

 Meanwhile, Tara is roused by Miss Faversham, who calls her Pandora and she descends to the drawing room in a dazed state, dressed in Edwardian garb and hairstyle.
 When she enters, Rupert calls her Pandora and hands her a glass of sherry - she protests her name is Tara King then swoons as she takes a sip.
 Henry is concerned their rushing thing but his brother reminds him it was he who found Tara’s photograph and sowed the seed of the plan. there is a thumping on the floor above their heads.